 Qualifications and Capabilities of the Certified Registered Nurse Anesthetist

-This information has been prepared by the American Association of Nurse Anesthetists (AANA) to provide information about the qualifications and capabilities of Certified Registered Nurse Anesthetists (CRNAs).
+The American Association of Nurse Anesthetists (AANA) prepared this information to provide the qualifications and capabilities of Certified Registered Nurse Anesthetists (CRNAs).
 The practice of anesthesia is a recognized specialty within the profession of nursing.
 As one of the first nursing specialty groups, CRNAs have a longstanding commitment to high standards in a demanding field.
 As independently licensed healthcare professionals, CRNAs are responsible and accountable for their practice.

 How do I become a Certified Registered Nurse Anesthetist?